rsilvabenevides/eqcos.org/_pages/home.md

 <img src="images/progressprideflag.png" alt="Image description" width="100" style="float: left; margin-right: 15px;"/>

 <p style="text-align: justify;">We encourage students from different backgrounds to join the team, including different genders, sexual identities, and ethnicities.
-The more diverse our lives, the richer are our thoughts.
+The more diverse our environment, the richer our thoughts.
 Science just profits from diversity!</p>

 <p style="text-align: justify;">**We are looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**</p>